Sunday, November 14, 2021

 Insomnia: A character with insomnia cannot sleep very well.
 Any time the character attempts to fall asleep, and every hour that they remain sleeping, they must succeed a fortitude save (DC 15) or wake up, not being able to fall asleep again for 6d4 minutes.
 If a character of a race that does not sleep (such as elves) has insomnia, treat his form of sleep (such as meditation) as sleep for the purposes of this symptom.

 Voice Damage: All characters have 10 Voice HP.
 Whenever a character attempts to speak, he must roll a d10.
-If the result of the d10 is greater than the character's current voice HP, he fails to say what he was attempting to, and cannot speak for one full round. (ex.
-If a character has taken 2 Voice Damage, and therefore has 8 VHP remaining, he must roll a d10.
-If the result is 9 or 10, he fails to speak.
-This VHP is used for all characters, regardless of whether or not they have the disease; it just isn't thought of, since at 10 VHP, it is impossible to fail the speech.)
+If the result of the d10 is greater than the character's current voice HP, he fails to say what he was attempting to, and cannot speak for one full round.
 If a character's Voice Damage isn't healed within 2 weeks of its initial occurrence, the damage is completely permanent.
-Some DMs may allow permanent Voice Damage as a character flaw upon creation.

 Type disease, infection; Save Fortitude DC 24 (after long illness only, see description)